AlukoAbimbola/-MTN-Customer-Churn-Analysis-Power-BI-Project/README.md

 - Churned customers use less data → identify low-data users at risk and engage them with personalized data offers.
 7. Re-engage Former Customers:
 - Launch a “Win-Back” campaign for churned customers with attractive return incentives.

+  ### Author
+**Aluko Abimbola.M** – Data Analyst
+📍 Passionate about helping businesses make better decisions using data
+🔗 Connect with me on [LinkedIn](linkedin.com/in/memnataluko)
+  ### 📌 Notes
+This project was created for practice and portfolio purposes.
+Dataset is fictional or anonymized and used for learning only.